 5. EXIF Data

 The EXIF information is usually pre-compiled data, created by devices you take pictures on.
-The information is embedded into the photo.
+The information is embedded in the photo.
 But get this, you can alter it to contain your desired keywords, your site’s name and any other information.
 The amount of detail which goes into this is amazing.

 You can meddle with the date, hour, height, author, device type and about 20 other things categorized as image data in the exchangeable image file format (e.g. EXIF).